marcoverl/CVUserGuide/source/ManagingImages.rst

     | updated_at | 2018-03-19T16:09:21Z                 |
     +------------+--------------------------------------+

-A member of the target project (with id e81df4c0b493439abb8b85bfd4cbe071 in our example) needs to accept the image in order to be available in the images list:
+Then a member of the target project (with id e81df4c0b493439abb8b85bfd4cbe071 in our example) needs to accept the image:

 ::